 Diabetes—Uncontrolled diabetes and other metabolic diseases can result in feline dandruff.

 Diet—Food allergies, sensitivities, or deficiencies can all lead to dry, itchy, inflamed skin that can flake off like dandruff when scratched.
+Food allergies can be caused by both dry cat food and wet cat food.

 Dry Indoor Air—Dry air indoors can lead to issues with dry skin for both you and your cat.